-5.1.55 FPT_RCV.2 Automated recovery
+5.1.48 FPT_RCV.2 Automated recovery

-- 5.1.55.1 FPT_RCV.2.1 When automated recovery from a failure or service discontinuity is not possible, the TSF shall enter a maintenance mode where the ability to return the TOE to a secure state is provided. - 5.1.55.2 FPT_RCV.2.2 For [assignment: list of failures/service discontinuities], the TSF shall ensure the return of the TOE to a secure state using automated procedures. - 5.1.56 FPT_RPL.1 Replay detection - 5.1.56.1 FPT_RPL.1.1 The TSF shall detect replay for the following entities: [assignment: list of identified entities]. - 5.1.56.2 FPT_RPL.1.2 The TSF shall perform [assignment: list of specific actions] when replay is detected. - 5.1.57 FPT_RVM.1 Non-bypassability of the TSF
+- 5.1.48.1 FPT_RCV.2.1 When automated recovery from a failure or service discontinuity is not possible, the TSF shall enter a maintenance mode where the ability to return the TOE to a secure state is provided. - 5.1.48.2 FPT_RCV.2.2 For [assignment: list of failures/service discontinuities], the TSF shall ensure the return of the TOE to a secure state using automated procedures.

+5.1.49 FPT_RPL.1 Replay detection

-5.1.57.1 FPT_RVM.1.1 The TSF shall ensure that the TSP enforcement functions are invoked and succeed before each function within the TSC is allowed to proceed.
+- 5.1.49.1 FPT_RPL.1.1 The TSF shall detect replay for the following entities: [assignment: list of identified entities]. - 5.1.49.2 FPT_RPL.1.2 The TSF shall perform [assignment: list of specific actions] when replay is detected. - 5.1.50 FPT_RVM.1 Non-bypassability of the TSF - 5.1.50.1 FPT_RVM.1.1 The TSF shall ensure that the TSP enforcement functions are invoked and succeed before each function within the TSC is allowed to proceed.

 Application Note: This element does not imply that there must be a reference monitor.
-Rather this requires that the TSF validates all actions between subjects and objects that require policy enforcement.
+Rather, the TSF must validate all actions between subjects and objects that require policy enforcement.

-5.1.58 FPT_SEP.3 Complete reference monitor

-- 5.1.58.1 FPT_SEP.3.1 The unisolated portion of the TSF shall maintain a security domain for its own execution that protects it from interference and tampering by untrusted subjects. - 5.1.58.2 FPT_SEP.3.2 The TSF shall enforce separation between the security domains of subjects in the TSC.
+- 5.1.51 FPT_SEP.3 Complete reference monitor - 5.1.51.1 FPT_SEP.3.1 The unisolated portion of the TSF shall maintain a security domain for its own execution that protects it from interference and tampering by untrusted subjects. - 5.1.51.2 FPT_SEP.3.2 The TSF shall enforce separation between the security domains of subjects in the TSC.

-5.1.58.3 FPT_SEP.3.3 The TSF shall maintain the part of the TSF that enforces the access control and/or information flow control SFPs in a security domain for its own execution that protects them from interference and tampering by the remainder of the TSF and by subjects untrusted with respect to the TSP.
+5.1.51.3 FPT_SEP.3.3 The TSF shall maintain the part of the TSF that enforces the access control and/or information flow control SFPs in a security domain for its own execution that protects them from interference and tampering by the remainder of the TSF and by subjects untrusted with respect to the TSP.

 Application Note: This component does not imply a particular implementation of a TOE.
 The implementation needs to exhibit properties that the code and the data upon which TSF relies are not alterable in ways that would compromise the TSF and that observation of TSF data would not result in failure of the TSF to perform its job.
 This could be done either by hardware mechanisms or hardware architecture.
 Possible implementations include multi-state CPU's that support multiple task spaces and independent nodes within a distributed architecture.
-The second element can also be met in a variety of ways also, including CPU support for separate address spaces, separate hardware components, or entirely in software.
-The latter is likely in layered application such as a graphic user interface system that maintains separate subjects.
+The second element can also be met in a variety of ways also, including CPU support for separate address spaces, separate hardware components, or software.
+The latter is likely in layered application, such as a graphic user interface system that maintains separate subjects.

-5.1.59 FPT_STM.1 Reliable time stamps
+5.1.52 FPT_STM.1 Reliable time stamps

-5.1.59.1 FPT_STM.1.1 The TSF shall be able to provide reliable time stamps for its own use.
+5.1.52.1 FPT_STM.1.1 The TSF shall be able to provide reliable time stamps for its own use.

 Application Note: The generation of audit records depends on having a correct date and time.
-The ST needs to specify the degree of accuracy that must be maintained in order to maintain useful information for audit records.
+The ST needs to specify the degree of accuracy required to maintain useful information for audit records.

-5.1.60 FPT_TST.1 TSF testing
+5.1.53 FPT_TST.1 TSF testing

-5.1.60.1 FPT_TST.1.1 The TSF shall run a suite of self-tests [selection: during initial start-up, periodically during normal operation, at the request of the authorized user, at the conditions [assignment: conditions under which self test should occur]] to demonstrate the correct operation of the TSF.
+5.1.53.1 FPT_TST.1.1 The TSF shall run a suite of self-tests [selection: during initial start-up, periodically during normal operation, at the request of the authorized user, at the conditions [assignment: conditions under which self test should occur]] to demonstrate the correct operation of the TSF.

-Application Note: In general this component refers to the proper operation of the TSF.
+Application Note: In general, this component refers to the proper operation of the TSF.
 The test suite needs to cover only aspects of the required functions of the TSF, including domain separation.